dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 ## Kela purchases

-Some light data cleaning is done during the creation of detailed longitudinal files form purchase information which is recorded in dsgelab>Finregistry>Data_dictionaries>QC preprocessing changes (Detailed longitudinal QC v2 sheet).
+Some light data cleaning was done during the creation of detailed longitudinal files form purchase information which was recorded in dsgelab>Finregistry>Data_dictionaries>QC preprocessing changes (Detailed longitudinal QC v2 sheet).

 These cleaning steps were:
 removal of entries which did not contain either ATC code or Kela reimbursement code (SAIR)